isomerpages/pa-corp/pages/Resources for PA Trainers & Operators.md

 ---
 **Resources for PA Trainers and PA Operators**

 All PA Trainers/ Operators are to comply with the **Professional Standards & Guidelines** (PSG) and work closely with the organising Community Clubs/Centres (CCs), Specialist Community Clubs (SCCs), RCs/RNs when organising classes/activities for residents.
-Should PSG is found to be in non-compliance, PA reserves the right to suspend the class.
+Should PSG be found to be in non-compliance, PA reserves the right to suspend the class.

 Please email [](http://PA_Talent_Times@pa.gov.sg/)[PA\_Talent\_Times@pa.gov.sg](mailto:PA_Talent_Times@pa.gov.sg) if you require further clarification on PSG.